apples723/terraformify/README.md

 The bash script uses a configuration file and populates `main.tf` and `variables.tf` with the necessary values.
 It also copies the files that are standard across all INF EC2 TF Modules.

-To make the most out of this script, it's written in such a way that it uses templates/config files all located at `$HOME\.tf_ec2_generator\` this makes it easy to manage template files/updates to the script.
+To make the most out of this script, it's written in such a way that it uses templates/config files all located at `$HOME\.terraformify\` this makes it easy to manage template files/updates to the script.

 ## **Installation**